• Skip to main content

 Learning a few simple tricks can make cleaning your home faster and easier.

-• Take shoes off when you enter the house to prevent tracking in dirt and grime.
+• Take your shoes off when you enter the house to prevent tracking in dirt and grime.

 • Play some upbeat music or listen to your favorite podcast to make the cleaning time go by quickly!